 Current resume/CV outlining clinical experience; dates must be included

 Three letters of recommendation from professional colleagues, which can include other CSATs, CSAT candidates and CSAT supervisors.

 NOTE: CSAT supervisors are required to submit the final evaluation of the candidate to the IITAP office directly.
 All requirements must be completed to become certified.

 Certifications are valid for two years and must be renewed in order to remain certified.
-ASATs and CSATs must submit a renewal application, current copy of licensure/certification, and current copy of malpractice insurance prior to their certificate’s expiration date.
+ASATs and CSATs must renew on or before their expiration date through their member profile at www.iitap.com.
+They will need to have a current copy of licensure/certification, and current copy of malpractice insurance prior to their certificate’s expiration date.
 Within the two-year certification period, ASAT, CSAT and PSAP's need to earn 15 IITAP CE hours for renewal.
 Training opportunities with CE hours can be found on the event calendar: https://iitap.site-ym.com/events/event_list.asp